vmware-tanzu/tanzu-dev-portal/content/blog/code-to-containers.md

 The `FROM` is a language-specific image.
 We’re creating a directory, copying our application into the image, and then using go to compile the binary.
 The last line `EXPOSE` tells your container runtime which port this image exposes.

-When you run a `docker build . -t myrepo/myimage` with just these two short text files, you end up with a 829MB image- that’s rather large.
+When you run a `docker build . -t myrepo/myimage` with just these two short text files, you end up with an 829MB image- that’s rather large.

 ### Multistage Dockerfiles
 The reason the resulting image is so large is that the source image is large too, but for good reason.
 The golang image is 810MB as it contains a lot more operating system components to successfully be able to compile all sorts of golang programs.
 The nice thing about go is that the resulting binary is portable.
 So you can use one image to build the binary, and then copy it to a new, smaller image that doesn’t need all the extra build components, as shown in this example: